Muterra/doc-golix/spec.md

 Of course, in practice, we need to be extremely concerned about reusing a (key + nonce) combination.
 Replay attacks are meaningless to this specific protocol[1] -- so the thought is, we can generate the nonce from a manipulation of the hash of the plaintext.
 This way an identical (key + nonce) combination will by definition result in an identical file.

-[1] Without going into a ton of detail, replays for the symmetric containers (MEOCs) are indistinguishable to re-uploading the file.
+[1] Without going into a ton of detail, replays for the symmetric containers (GEOCs) are indistinguishable to re-uploading the file.
 Because retention is handled by the bindings, which have replay protection, a replay of the container without the binding would be automatically garbage-collected by the persistence provider.
-If the persistence provider already has the MEOC, a second upload is meaningless.
+If the persistence provider already has the GEOC, a second upload is meaningless.
 This ignores traffic analysis and the like, which again, is out-of-scope for the protocol.

 **SIV mode**:

-Note: in SIV mode, the MAC tag must be prepended to the ciphertext in the MEOC payload.
+Note: in SIV mode, the MAC tag must be prepended to the ciphertext in the GEOC payload.

 Advantages: